 You are here

-An American and Italian citizen, David Ragazzoni is currently a PhD candidate in Political Theory and a Teaching Assistant at the Department of Political Science of Columbia University in New York, where he also pursues a 'special minor' in Law.
+An American and Italian citizen, David Ragazzoni is currently a PhD student in Political Theory and a Teaching Assistant at the Department of Political Science of Columbia University in New York, where he also pursues a 'special minor' in Law.
 His research is fully funded by a Dean's Fellowship and primarily supervised by Nadia Urbinati.
 David was trained in the history of political philosophy at Scuola Normale Superiore (the Italian Ecole Normale Superieure) and Scuola Superiore Sant’Anna, Pisa (Italy), two elite institutions of the Italian academic system which fully funded his undergraduate and graduate studies.
 Before embarking on a PhD at Columbia, he was a visiting student at Yale (Department of Politics), a visiting scholar at Columbia (Department of Politics), and a part-time lecturer and graduate fellow at the University of Pennsylvania (Department of Politics), where he also received the President Amy Gutmann Leadership Award.

 Outside academia, he interned at the Italian Ministry of Foreign Affairs in Rome (Directorate for Multilateral Political Affairs: G8 and Counter-Terrorism) and at the UN Office on Drugs and Crime at the UN Headquarters in New York.